RomanLut/hx_espnow_rc/doc/esp01_sbus.md

 RSSI is injected into channel 16.

 Can be powered from 5V BEC or directly from 1S battery (3.0V...5.0V).
+If you are going to power it from 1S battery, linear regulator should be low-drop one (0.2...0.3V at 170mAh).
+ESP8266 will operate stable down to 2.7V, allowing dischaging battery down to 3V.

 Peak power consumption is ~170mA.